 The competition is for student created, managed, and owned ventures.
 This is the most common area for requested rules clarification.
 The guidelines are:

-- Students must have played a major role in conceiving the venture by having key management roles and owning significant equity in the venture.
+- Students played a major role in conceiving the venture by having key management roles and owning significant equity in the venture.

 - 50% or more of the equity is allocated to the student management team and key advisors.